GerHobbelt/owemdjee/README.md

 - **n2-kNN** [📁](./n2-kNN) [🌐](https://github.com/GerHobbelt/n2) -- N2: Lightweight approximate **N**\ earest **N**\ eighbor algorithm library.
 N2 stands for two N's, which comes from \'Approximate ``N``\ earest ``N``\ eighbor Algorithm\'.
 Before N2, there has been other great approximate nearest neighbor libraries such as `Annoy` and `NMSLIB`.
 However, each of them had different strengths and weaknesses regarding usability, performance, etc. N2 has been developed aiming to bring the strengths of existing aKNN libraries and supplement their weaknesses.
 - **nanoflann** [📁](./nanoflann) [🌐](https://github.com/GerHobbelt/nanoflann) -- a C++11 header-only library for building KD-Trees of datasets with different topologies: R^2, R^3 (point clouds), SO(2) and SO(3) (2D and 3D rotation groups).
 No support for approximate NN is provided.
 This library is a fork of the `flann` library by Marius Muja and David G. Lowe, and born as a child project of `MRPT`.
 - **nmslib** [📁](./nmslib) [🌐](https://github.com/GerHobbelt/nmslib) -- Non-Metric Space Library (NMSLIB) is an efficient cross-platform similarity search library and a toolkit for evaluation of similarity search methods.
 The core-library does not have any third-party dependencies.
 It has been gaining popularity recently.
 In particular, it has become a part of Amazon Elasticsearch Service.
 The goal of the project is to create an effective and comprehensive toolkit for searching in generic and non-metric spaces.
 Even though the library contains a variety of metric-space access methods, our main focus is on generic and approximate search methods, in particular, on methods for non-metric spaces.
 NMSLIB is possibly the first library with a principled support for non-metric space searching.
+- **online-hnsw** [📁](./online-hnsw) [🌐](https://github.com/GerHobbelt/online-hnsw) -- Online HNSW: an implementation of the HNSW index for approximate nearest neighbors search for C++14, that supports incremental insertion and removal of elements.
 - **pagerank** [📁](./pagerank) [🌐](https://github.com/GerHobbelt/pagerank) -- a [pagerank](http://www.ams.org/samplings/feature-column/fcarc-pagerank) implementation in C++ able to handle very big graphs.
 - **pHash** [📁](./pHash) [🌐](https://github.com/GerHobbelt/pHash) -- the open source perceptual hash library.
 Potential applications include copyright protection, similarity search for media files, or even digital forensics.
 For example, YouTube could maintain a database of hashes that have been submitted by the major movie producers of movies to which they hold the copyright.
 If a user then uploads the same video to YouTube, the hash will be almost identical, and it can be flagged as a possible copyright violation.
 The audio hash could be used to automatically tag MP3 files with proper ID3 information, while the text hash could be used for plagiarism detection.
 - **phash-gpl** [📁](./phash-gpl) [🌐](https://github.com/GerHobbelt/phash-gpl) -- pHash&trade; Perceptual Hashing Library is a collection of perceptual hashing algorithms for image, audo, video and text media.